abugher/os-deployment/README.md

 ### To Do:

-* Split off installer image creation from the VM creation, callable as `mkiso`.
-* Find a way to securely use the installer image for production deployment.
-(The preseed configuration includes SSH private key and root password in plaintext.
-It should not be burned to CD or made available via PXE network boot.)
-* Remove preseed file after installation.
-(The preseed configuration includes SSH private key and root password in plaintext.)
+* Declare success.
+(Don't use half-generated material with no success marker.)
 * Look up release, version, architecture, and resource specifications from host variables.
 (Also make sure these reflect and will continue to reflect the production hosts.)
-* Parameterize / depositionalize arguments.
-* Download imaging material automatically.
+* Download (torrent) original installer image automatically.
-* Make sure it is possible and safe to install and/or run more than one instance at a time.
 * Integrate this with ansible inventory for testing purposes.
-* Review code and comments for correctness, unused code, redundancy, and aesthetics.
-* Implement enough virtual networking to test interoperability of VMs similar to production hosts.
 * Implement pre-deployment testing in ansible using VMs deployed this way.
-* Consider caching results of deployment when release version has not changed.
-Be careful about this.
 * Implement ansible testing using this tool.
 (Making sure Nagios shows all green is a good start.
 If more testing is necessary, it should probably be added to Nagios, anyway.)
+* Test by yanking out various parts and making sure fresh regeneration happens to all downstream parts.
+* Test multiple hosts, asynchronous and in parallel.
+* Avoid duplicate instances of one hostname.
+* Implement enough virtual networking to test interoperability of VMs similar to production hosts.
+* Consider safe handling of preseed file.
+Maybe instead of keeping it, delete it every time, but keep a checksum to detect change.
+(The preseed configuration includes SSH private key and root password in plaintext.)
+* Find a way to securely use the installer image for production deployment.
+(The preseed configuration includes SSH private key and root password in plaintext.
+It should not be burned to CD or made available via PXE network boot.)
+* Review code and comments for correctness, unused code, redundancy, and aesthetics.

 # Requirements